Tenchi2xh/tenchi2xh.github.io/content/posts/introduction.md

 # What to expect

-I think that the last example (and this whole introduction) will make you understand what kind of *nerd* I am (according to [jqno](http://www.jqno.nl/)), and, if you get the feeling you'll learn a thing or two, please enjoy reading my other posts :)
+I think that the last example (and this whole introduction) will make you understand what kind of *nerd* I am (according to [@jqno](http://www.jqno.nl/)), and, if you get the feeling you'll learn a thing or two, please enjoy reading my other posts :)

-I will try my best to write here regularly, and to give you a taste of what's to come, here's a non-exhaustive list of past and future projects I'd like to talk about:
+I will *try* my best to write here regularly, and to give you a taste of what's to come, here's a non-exhaustive list of past and future projects I'd like to talk about:

 - [Almonds](https://github.com/Tenchi2xh/Almonds), a terminal-based Mandelbrot set explorer (`pip install almonds`)
 - [Falcon](https://github.com/Tenchi2xh/Falcon), a music box punchcard writer